 As noted in Table 13, the array refresh interval is longer at lower temperatures such that t{CSM} could be increased to allow longer transactions.
-The host system can either use the t{CSM} value from the table for the maximum operating temperature or, may determine the current operating temperature from a temperature sensor in the system in order to set a longer distributed refresh interval.
+The host system can either use the t{CSM} value from the table for the maximum operating temperature or, may determine it dynamically by reading the read only CR1[1:0] bits in order to set the distributed refresh interval prior to every access.